 If you’re ready to open a position on a share, here are three steps to follow:

-1. Decide whether you want to invest or trade
+1. Decide how you want to trade

 Learn how the stock market works